GiteaBot/gitea-backporter/README.md

 ## Development

 - `make fmt` runs the formatter
-- `make lint` runs the linter and type checker
+- `make lint` runs the linter and checks formatting and types
 - `make test` runs the tests

 ## Contributing